apaz-cli/pgen/README.md

 ```

 In order, this will:
 1. Use packcc to generate a parser for pgen grammar from a packcc grammar.
 2. Combine the `.h` and `.c` files that were generated.
 3. Compile the combined file into a bootstrap pgen version.
-  4. Use the bootstrap pgen version to generate a new tokenizer and parser, this time from a grammar written in pgen itself.
+4. Use the bootstrap pgen version to generate a new tokenizer and parser,
+   this time from a grammar written in pgen itself.
 5. Compile the new tokenizer and parser into a new pgen version.
 6. Use the new pgen version to parse its own syntax and regenerate the tokenizer and parser for its own binary.
 7. Recompile using the new tokenizer and parser.

+At the end of it, you should be left with the final binary `pgen`.

 ## Using pgen